mohamedfadhil-tech/END-TO-END-DATA-SCIENCE-PROJECT/README.md

 Domain : Data Science

-Duration : Neela Santhosh
----
+duration: 4 weeks

+mentor : neela santhosh

 ## 📌 Task Objective

 > **Task 3**: Develop a full data science project, from data collection and preprocessing to model deployment using Flask or any logic-based prediction method.

----

 ## 🚀 Project Description